4 Types of Christian Prayer

 In I Timothy 2:1 the apostle Paul defines four kinds of prayer which cover all aspects of prayer.
 It is interesting that each of these four words is used in the plural—supplications, prayers, intercessions, thanksgivings.

-Furthermore, the apostle Paul by the Holy Spirit is so burdened about the importance of this matter that he urges and exhorts the people of God to pray.
+Furthermore, the apostle Paul by the Holy Spirit feels such a burden about the importance of this matter that he urges and exhorts the people of God to pray.
 He sees such prayer and intercession as being of paramount importance to the health of the Church and the progress of the work of God.

 The first aspect of prayer is the word translated by the English word supplications.
 It primarily means "a need."
 The Authorized Version, the Revised Version, the American Standard Version, and the Revised Standard Version all use the word supplications.
 The New American Standard Bible uses the word entreaties.